missionpinball/mpf-docs/docs/hardware/fast/config.md

 ---
-title: How to use install drivers & configure COM ports (FAST Pinball)
+title: How to configure FAST Pinball COM ports
 ---

-# How to use install drivers & configure COM ports (FAST Pinball)
+# How to configure FAST Pinball COM ports

 Related Config File Sections: